 Among the top suppliers receiving the largest share of the coronavirus contract value were suppliers of PPE and test kits, and private healthcare providers easing the pressure on the NHS.

-Our list of the top ten suppliers with the most coronavirus contracts suggests a heavy reliance on consultants and air freight companies to support the Government in its response to the virus.
+Our list of the top ten suppliers with the most coronavirus contracts suggests a heavy reliance on consultants, air freight companies, and more recently lawyers to support the Government in its response to the virus.

 Learn more about the Government's COVID-19 response

 Download historic reports from our research team covering the coronavirus pandemic.
 These provide further analysis of the type of contracts awarded and the departments responsible for the procurement.

 Value of Government Covid-19 contracts exceeds £4bn - 4th July 2020

 Public sector awards £1.7bn in Covid-19 response contracts - 4th June 2020